🖌️ Glazing

 Try underpainting.
 One neat trick is to first shade and highlight with black, gray and white colors and then apply thin glaze layers to apply color.

 Dark pigments make better glazes than light pigments.
-That is how it works.
+That is how pigments work.

 Inks are excellent for glazing.
 They are much more transparent meaning that any dark colors will stay dark and not get colored by the glaze.
-Simply thin the ink a lot with water or a glaze medium.
+Thin the ink a lot with water or a glaze medium though.

-Airbrush glazing is also a thing, and it is a lot faster with less control.
-For example, giving a hint of red to elbow to make it seem slightly bruised or apply a stripe of shine on metal.
+Airbrush glazing is also a thing, and it is a lot faster but with less control.
+E.g., giving a hint of red to elbow to make it seem slightly bruised or apply a stripe of shine on metal.